nasa/CompDam_DGD/readme.md

 [Intel Fortran Compiler](https://software.intel.com/en-us/fortran-compilers) version 11.1 or newer is required to compile the code.
 It is recommended that Abaqus 6.14-1 or newer is used with this code.

 ### Abaqus environment file settings
 The `abaqus_v6.env` file must have [`/fpp`](https://software.intel.com/en-us/node/579498), [`/Qmkl:sequential`](https://software.intel.com/en-us/node/579338), and [`/free`](https://software.intel.com/en-us/node/579524) in the `ifort` command where the format for Windows is used.
-The corresponding Linux format is: `-fpp`, `-free`, and `-mkl`.
+The corresponding Linux format is: `-fpp`, `-free`, and `-mkl=sequential`.
 The `/fpp` option enables the Fortran preprocessor, which is required for the code to compile correctly.
 The `/free` option sets the compiler to free-formatting for the source code files.
 The `/Qmkl:sequential` enables the [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/intel-mkl), which provides optimized and verified functions for many mathematical operations.
 The MKL is used in this code for calculating eigenvalues and eigenvectors.

-A sample environment file using the Abaqus 2016 environment file format is provided in the `tests` directory for Windows systems.
-For older versions of Abaqus, copy your system environment file (in `SIMULIA\Abaqus\6.14-1\SMA\site`) to your working directory and make sure that the `ifort` arguments are set as specified above.
+A sample environment file is provided in the `tests` directory for Windows and Linux systems.

 ### Submitting a job
 This code is an Abaqus/Explicit VUMAT.
 Please refer to the Abaqus documentation for the general instructions on how to submit finite element analyses using user subroutines.
 Please see the [example input file statements](#example-input-file-statements) for details on how to interface with this particular VUMAT subroutine.